40013390/StationaryShop-Management/README.md

 This system provides assurance of proper accuracy and efficiency there by calculating a discount after entering all the wanted list of the user or customer .

 Features :

-a.
-The program is written for searching in string , so that when the customer will enter the name of the book required,that particular book can be searched in the string present.
+● The program is written for searching in string , so that when the customer will enter the name of the book required,that particular book can be searched in the string present.
-b.
-The program also tells the shopkeeper about the objects which are insufficient in number.
+● The program also tells the shopkeeper about the objects which are insufficient in number.
-c.
-And also as the items will be purchased its quantity will be subtracted from the present stock.
+● And also as the items will be purchased its quantity will be subtracted from the present stock.
-d.
-The program also has added membership in this program to know the regular and new customers..eg whether the customer is a regular customer or new.
+● The program also has added membership in this program to know the user is regular customer or a new customers to the store .

 This program will provide basic idea about:

  1.The stationary items present in the shop
  2.And their price
  3.The number of items present and purchased